Electrical Safety You can prevent electrical accidents in your home

 Plug cords in securely.
-Don't used frayed or damaged cords
+Don’t use frayed or damaged cords

 Use extension cords for temporary use only; if you need these daily, it’s time to get your electrical system upgraded.

-Ask an electrician if your home needs an Arc-Flash Circuit Interrupter (AFCI)
+Ask an electrician if your home needs an Arc-Fault Circuit Interrupter (AFCI)